shixun404/HPCDeepNeuralNetworks/README.md

 * $Cblock_{ij} = \sum_{k} Ablock_{ik} * Bblock_{kj}$
 * Load $Ablock_{ik}, Bblock_{kj}$ into shared memory to accelerate.

-### 2.3 Remove warp conflicts in kernel 1 and kernel 2:
+### 2.3 Remove _warp conflicts_ (actually I am not sure about this) in kernel 1 and kernel 2:
-* Threads in same warp should load different data from memory to avoid conflicts.
+* Possible reasons: threads in same warp should load different data from memory to avoid conflicts.
 ![alt text](fig/sgemm_2.png)